nsfm/dualsense-ts/README.md

 - `npm add dualsense-ts`

+#### In the browser

-In the browser, `dualsense-ts` has zero dependencies and relies on the [WebHID API](https://developer.mozilla.org/en-US/docs/Web/API/WebHID_API).
+`dualsense-ts` has zero dependencies and relies on the [WebHID API](https://developer.mozilla.org/en-US/docs/Web/API/WebHID_API).
 At this time, only Chrome, Edge, and Opera are compatible.

+#### In node.js

-In node.js, `dualsense-ts` relies on `node-hid` as a peer dependency, so you'll need to add it as well:
+`dualsense-ts` relies on `node-hid` as a peer dependency, so you'll need to add it to your project as well:

 - `npm add node-hid`